AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 ## **Getting Started**

-Before you begin your development journey in Codeconnect, make sure that you meet the minimum requirements needed to run CodeConnect on your development device!
+Before you begin your development journey in CodeConnect, make sure that you meet the minimum requirements needed to run CodeConnect on your development device!

 ### Minimum Requirements